yshavit/effesvm_j/notes/bytecode.md

     FUNC Person FriendBuilder createFriendBuilder Friend|Family|Acquaintance
     <ops...>

 If the classname is `:`, this defines a module function.
-Otherwise, the 0th arg is implicitly the instance on which the method is invoked, and the method will actually take `nLocal + 1` arguments.
+Otherwise, the 0th arg is implicitly the instance on which the method is invoked, and the method will actually take `nArgs + 1` arguments.
 For instance, `FUNC Dog eat 0 0 2` will actually take 3 args: a `Dog` reference and the two declared arguments.

+From the perspective of a function's body, there is virtually no difference between arguments and local variables; the first M arguments simply become the first M variables, and the other local variables' indexes are shifted by that count.
+For instance, if a method declares 3 arguments and 2 local variables, it will have 5 local variables at its disposal.
+The first three (indexes _0_, _1_ and _2_) will initially contain the arguments' values, in order; the first "local" variable will actually have index _3_.
+The only difference is that while the argument variables are guaranteed to be initialized, the local variables will not, and will error if pushed before having anything stored to them.

 A special case of a function declaration is for the module function `main`.
 The `main` function must have the following declaration: